What are the first signs of balding?

 In the image on the right you can see the scalp through the hair for over an inch back.
 He is going bald and has been for some time.

-How to know if your hair is receding
+Step 2: How to know if you have a receding hairline

 Because the crown is where a lot of people’s hair is parted, it can look thin because the hair is spread in every direction away from the crown.
 However, it shouldn’t look noticeably thin if you’re not starting to go bald.